Mariners playoff contention ‘a possibility,’ but player development remains top priority, GM Jerry Dipoto says

 “Right where we were at the end of the season.
 We feel like the next steps for this team are to continue to integrate the young players to this roster.
 We feel like there are another handful who are not far off. … And first and foremost, it is to gain that experience, to continue to grow the base … and then introduce the next group with the idea that if things break well for us, we get into midsummer and we stay close in this thing and we do have an opportunity to sneak up on the back of the playoff field.
 That’s a possibility for us and would be a goal.”

-But it was the next part of his answer encapsulated expectations.
+But it was the next part of his answer that encapsulated expectations.

 “We can’t go in expecting that we’re going to run to the top of the American League West, but I think we can set the goal of competing for a playoff spot,” Dipoto said.